Back in Section

 another way, in our above example how do we know there isn’t another

-object in memory whose next
+_Node object in memory whose next attribute

-refers to id3
+refers to id3?

-?You might have wondered about the top-level import statement in the
+__future__?You might have wondered about the top-level import statement in the

-above code, from __future__ import annotations
+above code, from __future__ import annotations.
+This is a

 technical import for Python that allows us to refer to a class in a type